The Best Mattresses For Migraine Headache Relief

 Natural latex might be a good hypo-allergenic option since it is made with purely botanical materials, and is odor and fragrance free.

 Natural latex is more expensive, but because it is harvested from a 100% botanical source, it contains zero petroleum products.
-You can learn more about natural latex here on this site.
+You can learn more about natural latex here.

 When I was in the retail mattress business, I manufactured a lineup of natural latex mattresses and had a large following of customers who enjoyed reduced migraine intervals, reduced duration and intensity, and slept better on a natural latex mattress.